Billy Wallace (socialite): Relationship with Princess Margaret

 Biographies by Noel Botham released in 1994 and 2002 contained quotes from Wallace apparently referring to the engagement: “The thing with Townsend was a girlish nonsense that got out of hand.
 It was never the big thing on her part that people claim.
 I had my chance and blew it with my big mouth; or she would have become Mrs Wallace and I would have been able to handle her.”

 Later life and death

 Wallace purchased Bagnor Manor, Berkshire in 1960 and began a new career in farming, with some success in breeding Hereford cattle.
 He married the Hon.
 Elizabeth Anne Hoyer Millar, daughter of The 1st Baron Inchyra and Anna de Marees van Swinderen (the daughter of Dutch diplomat René de Marees van Swinderen), in 1965.
 They had no children.

 They relocated to Egbury Manor, Wiltshire in 1975.
-He battled cancer of the jaw and mouth and died on 4 February 1977, three days before from his 50th birthday.
+He battled cancer of the jaw and mouth and died on 4 February 1977, three days before his 50th birthday.